 Significance

 We aim to find the core proteins in the exocytosis and endocytosis from this project.
-We notes that since the first exocytosis event was found in 1963, more than 50 years has passed.
+We notes that since the first exocytosis event was found in 1963, more than 50 years has passed (Guillery RW et al, 1963).
 However, there are many questions remain unsolved, especially the regulation between the exocytosis and endocytosis.
 We will attempt to find the core proteins in the exocytosis and endocytosis to provide a better understanding of the secretory regulation picture.

 There are many papers report the important proteins in the regulation in the exocytosis and endocytosis.
 For example, Protein scaffolds in the coupling of synaptic exocytosis and endocytosis (Haucke et al, 2011).
 We can obtain some proteins related to the exocytosis and endocytosis from some literature, but we cannot obtain all the important proteins from the literature.
 We can obtain most of the proteins related to exocytosis and endocytosis from KKEG website.
 However, we cannot obtain the core proteins from the website.
 Therefore, our project will set up the protein-protein interaction related to the exocytosis and endocytosis from KKEG website and systematically analyze the database, trying to find the core proteins in the regulation of the exocytosis and endocytosis.